qitianwu/IDCF/README.md

-## The codes and data used in ICML'21 paper "Towards Open-World Recommendation: An Inductive Model-Based Collaborative Filtering Apparoach"
+## The codes and data used in ICML'21 paper [Towards Open-World Recommendation: An Inductive Model-Based Collaborative Filtering Apparoach](https://arxiv.org/abs/2007.04833)

 ### Download trained model and data
 The trained model and preprocessed data can be downloaded by the Google drive